-- Dark circles may be treatable with dermal fillers, depending on their cause.
+- Dark circles can be addressed with dermal fillers, depending on their cause.

 - Fillers have little to no recovery time; side effects include bruising and swelling.

-- As an alternative, over-the-counter (OTC) options are available to treat dark under-eye circles.
+- Over-the-counter options are optional treatments to treat dark under-eye circles.

-Dark circles under the eyes can be divided into two categories: those caused by hyperpigmentation and those caused by thinning skin and visible veins under the eyes.
-In the latter case, dermal fillers can be used to plump the under-eye area to reduce the appearance of dark circles.
+Dark circles under the eyes can be divided into two categories: those resulting from hyperpigmentation, and those caused by thinning skin and visible veins.
+For the latter, dermal fillers can be used to plump the under-eye area to reduce the appearance of dark circles.

 Can Dermal Fillers Treat Dark Circles?

-Dermal fillers instantly add volume below the eyes to fill out “eye hollows,” which occurs when the tear trough (the ridge of bone under the eyes) is especially prominent and casts a shadow on the under-eye area.
+Dermal fillers instantly add volume below the eyes to fill out eye hollows that occur when the tear trough (the ridge of bone under the eyes) is especially prominent and casts a shadow on the under-eye area.

 However, dermal fillers cannot treat dark circles caused by hyperpigmentation, which require other modes of treatment.